EdFage/llama-consult/README.md

 - Run query.py, which takes one command line argument that is the question for your data e.g. `python query.py "What work have we done previously on solar power?"`

 ## Contributing
 This is an early stage project, please get in touch if you want to collaborate!
+You can email me on edfagedeveloper@gmail.com